ngpal/chess-bot/README.md

 # chess-bot
-A chess bot for DSA Case Study
+A chess bot using DSA